- A PC is only as good as its components, and if one is having issues, the entire system can go down.

 5. Select the Network Reset Option

-- Open the Cortana app by pressing its Type here to search taskbar button.
+- Open the Cortana app by pressing its Type here to search the taskbar button.

 - Enter the keyword ‘network’ in the search box to find Network status.